w3f/Grants-Program/applications/DeAINet.md

 ### Overview

 The DeAI project aims to deliver a fully decentralized artificial intelligence (AI) service network with highly scalable, crypto token incentivized and results in a solution that can serve as the application interface (API) layer in the decentralized development (web3) stack.
 We present solutions for incentivizing AI nodes for maximum usage of idle resources and distributing AI services for higher availability and security.
-This grant will allow us to implement a moonriver-based AI algorithm service protocol that can not only be used to decentralize computational provider but also used to create DeAI Algorithm NFT with multi-chain compatibility.
+This grant will allow us to implement a AI service protocol on Kusama blockchain that can not only be used to decentralize computational providers but also used to create DeAI's Algorithm NFT with multi-chain compatibility with moonriver.
 All the AI pretrained weight files and source code will be deployed on IPFS as well as Algorithm NFT.

 DeAINet as a part of Moonriver / Kusama / Web 3 Ecosystem and has Following Rich Properties